mesosphere/dcos-docs-site/pages/services/beta-storage/0.5.2-beta/terminology-and-concepts/index.md

 There can be many instances of a given kind of volume provider.
 For example, "lvm volume group" is a kind of volume provider but there can be multiple LVM2 volume groups where each volume group is configured as a separate volume provider.

-Example for volume providers, multiple of which can appear on the same cluster or agent:
+Example for volume providers, multiples of which can appear on the same cluster or agent:

 1. LVM2 Volume Group (via the LVM2 CSI plugin).
 2. NFS mount (via some NFS CSI plugin).